stoplightio/docs/articles/versioning/introduction.md

 ## Best Practices

-Depending on the focus of your project, we recommend following different versioning patterns for the best work flow experience within Stoplight.
-For example, if you project's primary focus is documentation you may want to use a different approach than if the focus was modeling out an API, but feel free to use whatever pattern you feel works best for your team!
+Depending on the focus of your project, we recommend following different versioning patterns for the best workflow experience within Stoplight.
+For example, if your project's primary focus is documentation you may want to use a different approach than if the focus is modeling out an API, but feel free to use whatever pattern you feel works best for your team!

 ### Product/API Release Cycle

 The simpliest and most common approach is to mirror your product or APIs release cycle.
-Everytime you release your product, you release your Project.
-Likewise, you should create a new version of your project when you are ready to start working on new or "breaking" changes to your API.
-This workflow is more sequential and will lead to a large amount of versions and releases.
+The basic rule of thumb is when you release a new version of your API, you create a new release in Stoplight under the same version number.
+This release flow is one-to-one with your API, and will usually result in a large number of releases within Stoplight.

-### Different Workspaces
+### Platform Versions

-Sometimes a project may not follow a typical product release cycle.
-For example, you may have a project where you want to manage multiple workspaces.
-For this case, we suggest creating one version for each major workspace, in the start, and then many releases to track the growth and progress of each.
-When using this approach, it is important to note that you will not be able to move work back and forth between each version, unless you copy it over manually.
-The benefit being that it allows your team to manage different versions of a project at the same time and then document them under the same domain when publishing.
+If you are creating a documentation driven project, you can describe the major versions of your platform via versioning.
+This will allow you to document multiple versions of your platform under one domain.
+In this use case, it is not necessary to use releases.

 ## Icons and Tooltips